antgobar/job_tracker/README.md

 ## Brief
 * ETL script querying USAJOBS API
-  * Search using `data engineering` keyword
+  * Search using the `data engineering` keyword
-  * Prase data for results of interest to a job-seeker based in Chigago IL with 5 years of experience
+  * Prase data for results of interest to a job-seeker based in Chicago IL with 5 years of experience
   * At least the fields:
-`PositionTitle`, `PositionURI` , `PositionLocation` , `PositionRemuneration`
+`PositionTitle`, `PositionURI`, `PositionLocation`, `PositionRemuneration`
-* Load parsed results into user database
+* Load parsed results into the mongo database

 ## Running this application
 This application was created using `docker version 20` and `docker compose version 2`